 People have said Viktoria Komova didn’t make a smooth transition from junior to senior.
 Why do you think it was difficult for her?

-I think compared the majority of gymnasts, her transition from junior to senior was just fine.
-I mean, she won silver all-around medals at worlds and the Olympics in the two years following turning senior, the only way to improve from there is to have won two golds.
-She didn’t have a growth spurt until after the 2012 Olympic Games, so normally the juniors who turn senior while also gaining weight and growing six inches are the ones who have it super rough, but Vika didn’t have to deal with that until after Rio, and even then she was able to come back well enough to win a gold medal on bars at worlds.
+I think compared to the majority of gymnasts, her transition from junior to senior was just fine.
+I mean, she won silver all-around medals at worlds and the Olympics in the two years following turning senior; the only way to improve from there is to have won two golds.
+She didn’t have a growth spurt until after the 2012 Olympic Games, so normally the juniors who turn senior while also gaining weight and growing six inches are the ones who have it super rough, but Vika didn’t have to deal with that until after London, and even then she was able to come back well enough to win a gold medal on bars at worlds.
 Her consistency at the senior level could’ve been better, but overall I don’t think it’s as bad as people suggest and I think she had a junior to senior transition other gymnasts would’ve killed for.

 How does the selection work for this year’s worlds?
 I know they usually bring two strong all-arounders, but why did they also bring McKayla Maroney in 2013?